A Bayesian change point model for spatio-temporal data: Data Analysis

 For the forward selection process, we use the same prior distributions that we used for the synthetic data.
 We fit the MCMC using a burn-in of 20,000 iterations and thin every 5th.
 At each step of the forward selection process, a model is considered if the ESS of all parameters are at least 1\% of the saved iterations and the standard deviation of the change points are smaller than 2500.

 We fit the forward selection process three different times and all three arrived at different, but similar, final models.
-When the selection processes diverged, it was either because a similar model had a smaller DIC or because both models didn't meet the ESS criteria in both selection processes.
+When the selection processes diverged, it was either because a similar model had a smaller DIC or because one of the models met the ESS criteria in only one run of the selection processes.
 Based on these results, we chose five models to compare: the three chosen based on the selection processes and two additional models that had smaller DIC values but did not meet the initial ESS criteria.
 We fit these five models for 40,000 total saved iterations (burning 22,000 and thinning by 5).
 We examined the Geweke convergence diagnostic \citep{Geweke1992} for all parameters for each model using the ``coda" package \citep{coda2006}.
-All diagnostic values fell betweeen -3 and 3.
-Table \ref{tab:finalmods} shows the number of change points at each location, DIC, MSE, and smallest ESS for each model.
+All diagnostic values fell between -3 and 3.
+Table \ref{tab:finalmods} shows the number of change points at each location, DIC, MSE, and smallest ESS for each parameter of each model.

 All five models are consistent in identifying which locations do not have change points: Escalante and Zion National Park.
 Both of these locations are part of national preserves (monument and park, respectively), thus, urbanization is unlikely.
 All five models likewise find that both Fillmore and Woodruff have one change point.
-Considering Fillmore, all five model identify a change point some time between 1970 and 1980.
+Considering Fillmore, all five models identify a change point that ranges between 1970 and 1980.
 Figure \ref{fig:Fchange} shows the posterior distribution of the change point and the estimated mean process of Fillmore for Model 1.
 Figure \ref{fig:Fmean} shows 100 realizations from the posterior of the mean process for Fillmore, $\bfmu_5$, where a change point in the mid-to-late 70's is visible.
 Although Fillmore is a relatively small city (current population around 2000), during this time period, the population of Fillmore increased by 50\% \citep{census1980}.
-The station itself is in the middle of the city (see Figures \ref{fig:Fcity} and \ref{fig:FStation}), thus, temperatures at that location are likely sensitive to city-wide growth.
+The station itself is in the middle of the city \citep[see Figures \ref{fig:Fcity} and \ref{fig:FStation}, mapped using R package `ggmap;'][]{ggmap}, thus, temperatures at that location are likely sensitive to city-wide growth.
+Woodruff is a much smaller city and, to save on space, a discussion of the change point identified by the five models for this location is provided in the Supplementary Document.